-NOTICE IS HEREBY GIVEN that the 2015 annual meeting of stockholders ("Annual Meeting") of EOG Resources, Inc. ("EOG") will be held at Heritage Plaza, Plaza Conference Room, Plaza Level, 1111 Bagby, Houston, Texas 77002, at 3:00 p.m., Houston time, on Thursday, April 30, 2015, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2016 annual meeting of stockholders ("Annual Meeting") of EOG Resources, Inc. ("EOG") will be held at Heritage Plaza, Plaza Conference Room, Plaza Level, 1111 Bagby, Houston, Texas 77002, at 2:00 p.m., Houston time, on Tuesday, April 26, 2016, for the following purposes:

-- 1. To elect seven directors to hold office until the 2016 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-To ratify the appointment by the Audit Committee of the Board of Directors of Deloitte & Touche LLP, independent registered public accounting firm, as our auditors for the year ending December 31, 2015; - 3.
-To hold a non-binding advisory vote on executive compensation; - 4.
-To consider two stockholder proposals, if properly presented; and - 5.
-To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
+1. To elect seven directors to hold office until the 2017 annual meeting of stockholders and until their respective successors are duly elected and qualified;

+2. To ratify the appointment by the Audit Committee of the Board of Directors of Deloitte & Touche LLP, independent registered public accounting firm, as our auditors for the year ending December 31, 2016;

+3. To hold a non-binding advisory vote on executive compensation; and

+4. To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-Holders of record of our Common Stock at the close of business on March 2, 2015 (the "Record Date") will be entitled to notice of, and to vote at, the Annual Meeting and any adjournments thereof.
+Holders of record of our Common Stock at the close of business on February 26, 2016 (the "Record Date") will be entitled to notice of, and to vote at, the Annual Meeting and any adjournments thereof.

-Beginning on or about March 20, 2015, the Company is mailing a Notice Regarding the Availability of Proxy Materials (the "Notice") to our stockholders of record as of the Record Date (but excluding those stockholders who have previously requested a printed copy of our proxy materials) containing instructions on how to access the proxy materials (including our 2014 annual report) via the Internet, as well as instructions on voting shares via the Internet or by phone.
-The Notice also contains instructions on how to request a printed copy of the proxy materials by mail.
+Beginning on or about March 17, 2016, the Company is mailing a Notice Regarding the Availability of Proxy Materials (the "Notice") to our stockholders of record as of the Record Date (but excluding those stockholders who have previously requested a printed copy of our proxy materials) containing instructions on how to access the proxy materials (including our 2015 annual report) via the Internet, as well as instructions on voting shares via the Internet.
+The Notice also contains instructions on how to request a printed copy of the proxy materials by mail or an electronic copy of the proxy materials by email.

-Stockholders who do not expect to attend the Annual Meeting are encouraged to vote via the Internet or by phone using the instructions on the Notice or, if you received a printed copy of the proxy materials (which includes the proxy card), by signing and returning the proxy card in the pre-paid envelope provided.
+Stockholders who do not expect to attend the Annual Meeting are encouraged to vote via the Internet using the instructions on the Notice or, if you received a printed copy of the proxy materials (which includes the proxy card), by signing and returning the proxy card in the pre-paid envelope provided or by voting via the Internet or by phone using the instructions provided on the proxy card.